Austria Red-White-Red Card

 Austria has a well-organized public transportation system, which makes getting around very cheap and easy.
 Buses, trams, and trains are all covered and have connections to even the most remote places.
 Furthermore, the city government is keen on infrastructure projects.
 Another efficient and rather green form of transportation that is also facilitated in Austria, mainly in Vienna, is cycling.
 It is the best method of transportation.
 Cyclists can travel by bike lanes which are separated from the roadways of the drivers.
 Founded in 1895 the first modern bicycle club in Vienna initiated its first bike-friendly city measures.

 The city was properly set up for bike riding.
-For those who like to engage in outdoor activities, Austria has probably the best of the best natural places in the whole of Europe.
 The winter holidays in the Alps are a delight for the people who go skiing, snowboarding or having a party at the top of the mountain.
 Once summer approaches, Austria gets to flourish, and there are the lakes, hiking boots, and the most beautiful sight of the landscapes become the outdoor recreation option of the times.

 Conclusion